 While it is considered to be one of the most common phobias in the world, there is relatively little research that has been done looking into emetophobia, or the fear of anything pertaining to vomiting.
 This particular phobia has several subcategories, including the fear of the actual act of vomiting, the fear of seeing or being near vomit, and the fear of witnessing someone vomit.
 With so many different facets to this fear, it’s a bit surprising that more study hasn’t been applied to this phobia.
 Still, there are many treatment options available, including online therapy for emetophobia from therapists on GoMentor.com.
-Before explaining how you can get help with this phobia, here are some other facts about emetophobia.

 People who suffer from intense emetophobia experience anxiety or even panic when confronted with vomit or even the possibility of vomit.
 Nausea often causes a particular sense of dread, and they will go out of their way to avoid people who are feeling nauseous.
 This fear can also add to other social anxieties and create a formidable package that can be daunting for people who suffer from this problem to face alone.
 At GoMentor.com, the helpful staff can lead you through the confusing maze of anxiety and frustration to a more fulfilling life while avoiding the dangers that come with emetophobia.